IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Court intrigue at the court of birds
 - Labyrinth crawl, find the treasure guarded by the automata
     - artificial intelligences, labyrinths + minotaur (Borges)

+- language barriers for lumdas to use tongues